Estimating coil features from an equilibrium

 We can then compute the non-planarity $\Delta z$ of the constructed coil sets by defining, for each constant $\Phi$ contour, a least-squares plane and computing the largest normal deviation from it.
 Our construction can be evaluated on every flux surface within $\rho\leq1$, and is shown in Figure~\ref{fig:regcoil_extrapolate} as a solid line.
 The dotted line is its $\rho^2$ extrapolation.
 To compare it to \texttt{REGCOIL}, we choose three reference surfaces at different $\rho$, and solve the Merkel problem at a set of surfaces constructed by a uniform outward-displaced of each reference surface.
 Within $\rho\leq1$, it is clear that the standard \texttt{REGCOIL} choice of winding surface leads to a coil excursion bounded from below by our construction, which in these cases minimise the excursion.
 This difference is mainly due to the winding surface shaping, which leads to a breakdown of the modular coil assumption for the \texttt{REGCOIL} construction beyond a critical $\rho$ (see triangular scatter in Figure~\ref{fig:regcoil_extrapolate}).
 This effect lies outside the scope of the present framework and is clearly not intrinsic to the equilibrium.

 Beyond the last closed flux surface, the quadratic extrapolation appears to continue to provide a lower bound on coil non-planarity.
-A more thorough exploration remains to be carried out, but we hypothesise that a suitably deformed surface, or more freely moving filamentary coils, will be able to approach this limit.
-Techniques for extending the flux-surface solution outward\cite{liu2026near} and provide pseudo-flux-surfaces (or flux minimising surfaces) may thus be of practical interest.
+A more thorough exploration remains to be carried out, but we hypothesise that a suitably deformed surface, { appropriately regularised current distribution}, or more freely moving filamentary coils, will be able to approach this limit.
+Techniques for extending the flux-surface solution outward\cite{liu2026near} and provide pseudo-flux-surfaces (or flux minimising surfaces) may thus be of practical interest { to provide initial coil sets for further optimisation}.
 In any event, we propose the use of this equilibrium based excursion measure as a guiding design feature for simplifying coils.